Aqeel al-Mosawi

-Aqeel Mohamed Saleh al-Mosawi (عقيل محمد صالح الموسوي; born 27 January 1966) is a Bahraini dentist, novelist and photographer.
-He is best is known for being a consultant endodontist.
+Aqeel Mohamed Saleh al-Mosawi (عقيل محمد صالح الموسوي; born 27 January 1966) is a Bahraini novelist, photographer and consultant endodontist.

 Early life and career

 Aqeel al-Mosawi was born in Noaim neighborhood, one of the neighborhoods of Bahrain's capital Manama.
-His father, Sayyid Mohamed Saleh al-Mosawi was a well known Shia religious figure, as well as being a poet and a writer.
+His father, Sayyid Mohamed Saleh al-Mosawi, was a Shia religious figure, poet and writer.
 Painter Abbas al-Mosawi is his brother.

-After graduating with a dental degree from the University of Baghdad in 1989, he worked for Bahrain's Ministry of Health.
+After graduating with a dental degree from the University of Baghdad in 1989, al-Mosawi worked for Bahrain's Ministry of Health.
 In 1997, he received a master's degree from the University of Minnesota in the field of endodontics.
-Two years later he established his own private practice where he still works (as of November 2020).
-He often participates in Dental Conferences and Exhibitions such as AEEDC Dubai and DLS Bahrain.
+Two years later he established his own private practice, where he still works (as of November 2020).
+He often participates in dental conferences and exhibitions such as AEEDC Dubai and DLS Bahrain.

-al-Mosawi is an avid traveler and keeps a wall size map of the world in his practice where he marks places he visited.
+al-Mosawi is an avid traveler and keeps a wall-size map of the world in his practice where he marks places he visited.
 According to him, he has "seen half of the world".
-His wife Amani Al Tawwash who is an artist is his travel companion.
+His wife Amani Al Tawwash, an artist, is his travel companion.
 He often documents his travels with photographs and blogs.
 In 2004, al-Mosawi organized a photo exhibition about Palestinian refugees in Lebanon.
 The photos were taken by children.